 You can un-plug and re-plug the battery and receiver and try to connect again.

 The missing or outdated keyboard drivers can cause your Logitech wireless keyboard to stop working, so you should verify and make sure the drivers are up to date.

 There are two ways to update drivers: manually and automatically.

-Manually – You can manually update the keyboard driver by going to the manufacturer’s website, find the correct driver and install it in your computer.
-This requires the time and computer skills.
+Manually – You can manually update the keyboard driver by going to the manufacturer’s website, finding the correct driver and installing it on your computer.
+This requires time and computer skills.